-- On Ready to Install the Application, click Back to make any needed changes or Next to complete the installation.
+- On the Ready to Install the Program screen, click Back to make any needed changes or Install to begin the installation.

 The first time Privileged Identity launches, the program database setup wizard begins.

-For more information, see Set Up the Program Database.
+For more information, please see Configure the Program Database.